Oja Kodar

-Oja Kodar (/ˈɔɪ.ə ˈkoʊdɑːr/ OY-ə-_-KOH-dar; born Olga Palinkaš; 1941) is a Croatian actress, screenwriter and director known as Orson Welles's romantic partner during the later years of his life.
+Oja Kodar (/ˈɔɪ.ə ˈkoʊdɑːr/ OY-ə-_-KOH-dar; born Olga Palinkaš; 1941) is a Croatian actress, screenwriter and director known as Orson Welles's romantic partner and mistress during the later years of his life.

 Personal life

-Olga Palinkaš was born in Zagreb to a Hungarian father and a Croatian mother.
+Olga Palinkaš (spelled in Hungarian Pálinkás) was born in Zagreb to a Hungarian father and a Croatian mother.
 She met Welles in 1961 in Zagreb, Croatia, Yugoslavia, when Welles was on location shooting The Trial, released the following year.
 Welles, married to his third wife Paola Mori, took a liking to the "dark, beautiful and exotic-looking" Palinkaš.
 Soon after their romance took off, Welles gave her a stage name, Oja Kodar, which is a mixture of the nickname "Oja", used by her sister Nina, and the Croatian expression "k'o dar" ("as a present").

 In his final years, Welles divided his time between a Las Vegas home he shared with Mori and a Hollywood house with Kodar.
 The Italian press broke the news of Welles's affair with Kodar in March 1970, though Mori apparently remained unaware of it for several years.

 Mori died 10 months after Welles, leaving the final settlement of his estate to Kodar and Beatrice Welles, Mori and Welles's daughter, on November 7, 1986.

 Cinematic career

+In the early 1960s, Welles began, as a project, The Other Side of the Wind.

 Most of Kodar's cinematic career revolved around Welles's projects, many of which were never completed.

-In 1966, five years after they met, the couple returned to the Yugoslav coast, where Welles began shooting The Deep based on Charles Williams's novel Dead Calm with Kodar playing one of the main roles.
+In 1966, five years after they met, the couple returned to the Yugoslav coast, where Welles began shooting The Deep based on Charles Williams's 1963 novel Dead Calm with Kodar playing one of the main roles.
 Welles envisioned the film as a commercial project, designed to do well at the box-office; however, the production ran into financial and technical difficulties and was not completed.
 Decades later, Kodar blamed it on an unwillingness by jealous co-star Jeanne Moreau to dub her lines, while editor Mauro Bonanni claimed Welles abandoned The Deep when he realized the novice Kodar was ill-suited for the lead role.